PallaviZoting/calculator-behavior/Division.md

  And I press "equals"
  Then I see the "one" as the result

-Scenario: Division of multiple numbers
+Scenario: Division of more than two numbers
  Given The calculator is on
  When I type in "number 1"
  And I press "Divide"